 - hex dump the output data.

-- asn1parse the output data, this is useful when combined
+- Parse the ASN.1 output data, this is useful when combined

 with the -verifyrecover option when an ASN1 structure is

 - A file or files containing random data used to seed the